psevestre/openid-fapi/Financial_API_WD_002.md

 * If the client is to be used by a single user, the client certificate will provide the means for the websites that belongs to different administrative domains to collude and correlate the user's access.
-  For this reason, public clients that reside on a user's terminal should avoid [MTLS] and use [TOKB] instead.
+  For this reason, public clients that reside on a user's terminal should avoid [MTLS] and use [OAUTB] instead.

 ## 10. Acknowledgement